nmach418/Teach-yourself-Golang/README.md

 3) How do you copy a slice, a map, and an interface?

 Refer to the following URL for answers: https://www.toptal.com/go/interview-questions

+*Note that Docker and Kubernetes are written in Go and that it seems to be used extensively in the cloud.